andrewgormley/killclub/site/content/_index.md

 roadmapBtnLink: https://discord.com/invite/eyaSQm9y8V
 faq:
   - title: WHAT IS THE MINT PRICE?
-    copy: |
-      The Host has set the mint price at 0.088ETH.
+    copy: The Host has set the mint price at 0.088ETH.
+This will be reviewed 3 days before mint.
+The Host commits that the mint price is not above $100.
   - title: WHEN WILL THE COLLECTION LAUNCH?
-    copy: >
+    copy: >-
-      The Host has determined a mint date of October 1, 2022 at 8pm UTC.
+      The Host has determined a mint date of December 1, 2022 at 8pm UTC.

-      There will be an whitelist pre-sale, which will last for 24 hours.
+      The guest list sale will last for 24 hours.

-      The public sale will begin at 8pm UTC on October 2, 2022 and will last until the supply is sold out.
+      The wait list sale will begin at 8pm UTC on December 2, 2022 and will last until the supply is sold out.
-  - title: WHAT IS THE WHITELIST?
+  - title: WHAT IS THE GUEST LIST?
-    copy: >
+    copy: >-
+      Every great party has a guest list and The Masquerade is no exception.

+      Our guest list ensures only real people are able to mint, and lets us learn more about those who want to join our community of lost souls.

+      Being on the guest list is the ONLY way to mint The Masquerade.

+      Join the guest list here: <https://heymint.xyz/the-masquerade>

+      [](https://heymint.xyz/the-masquerade)We ask you to confirm:

+      * You follow us on Twitter

+      * Are a member of Discord

+      * Your email address

+      * Your wallet ID

+      Most importantly, though, we want to hear from YOU.
+Why do you want to be on the guest list?
+What brought you to The Masquerade?

+      Applicants for The Masquerade guest list will be manually reviewed for approval or rejection.
+Bots entries will be rejected and will not be eligible to mint.

+      The first 10,000 approved members of the guest list will have 24 hours to mint their tokens from 8pm UTC on 1st December, 2022.

-      All whitelist (WL) members will have 24 hours to mint before the public sale.
+      When 24 hours has passed, the next 10,000 approved members on the wait list will have 24 hours to mint their tokens.

-      This means WL members are guaranteed the opportunity to mint at least 1 of The Masquerade genesis collection.

-      All remaining supply at the end of the pre-sale will roll in to the public sale.
+      And so on.
-  - title: HOW DO I JOIN THE WHITELIST?
+  - title: HOW DO I JOIN THE GUEST LIST?
-    copy: >
-      Follow @MasqueradeHost and @BeTheMasquerade on Twitter.
-Engage with tweets, raffles and giveaways.
+    copy: "Join the guest list here: <https://heymint.xyz/the-masquerade>"
   - title: WHAT BLOCKCHAIN?
-    copy: |
-      The Ethereum ERC-721 blockchain.
+    copy: The Ethereum ERC-721 blockchain.
   - title: WHAT ABOUT RARITY & TRAITS?
     copy: >
       The Masquerade will have different traits to drive rarity.
 The collection